 Create in the same way another curve for the talon which you call "152_Curve_Talon.obj".
 Create the curves for the other specimens in the sample.
+You may also create curves in other software and later import as OBJ files.

 Locate classic landmarks on the template